IntelliTect-Samples/EWU-CSCD396-2023-Fall/doc/class-project.md

 - Redis Cache to cache jokes
 - Migrate API backed to K8S or Container App to scale
 - Add App Configuration and [feature flags](https://learn.microsoft.com/en-us/azure/azure-app-configuration/manage-feature-flags)
+- Redis Cache serving the joke of the day

 ## Stretches
 - Jokebot